 If a student is found to be copying the slides and/or sharing sessions or slides with others, WritePoint has the right to terminate your participation in the class without any refund or compensation to you.
 This may be considered compensation for copyright violation or WritePoint has the right to seek both criminal and civil damages.

-We refund 75% if you cancel registration before the third session.
+We refund 75% if you cancel registration BEFORE you receive the third session.

-Without exceptions, after three sessions have been attended (or emailed to OnDemand students), no refunds will be made.
+Without exceptions, after FOUR sessions have been attended (or emailed for OnDemand students), no refunds will be made.

 Once course materials (printed materials, for example) are given (mailed or handed) to students, no refund is made as the course materials cover nearly 100% of the course content in one form or another and once sent (emailed, mailed, and/or presented), the number of sessions attended becomes irrelevant.
 While we usually send the course materials after the third session has been completed, this time is subject to change as we often send them out in groups.
 This may mean, for some students, that they will receive the books even as late as the fifth session, or as early as the second.
 If we send the books before the third session, we will still honor the three session limit (though we reserve the right to decrease the refund to 50%, rather than 75% as listed above) on the condition that the books are returned to WritePoint with a signed note confirming that they have not been duplicated or shared with others in any format.